tannerdino/F2P/Guides/F2P_Iron_Guide.md

 Superheating is the most efficient way to train smithing; you gain fast smithing XP/hr, and tons of passive magic XP.
 The best ore to superheat is always iron, any other ore is a complete waste.
 One may think that superheating steel-runite saves nature runes, therefore its efficient.
 However, superheating anything else but iron is slower than non-superheat iron methods; in other words, if you wont superheat iron, its better to not use your nats.

 ##### Obtaining Nature Runes
+There are 2 main ways of obtaining nature runes: killing monsters, and telegrrabbing nats.

 ##### Using Nature Runes